Sonoma County Basics

 The Russian River winds west from Healdsburg past or near the towns of Sebastopol, Forestville, Guerneville, Freestone, and Occidental.
 All have wineries, restaurants, and lodgings worth checking out.
 Chardonnay and Pinot Noir predominate in the Russian River Valley and Sonoma Coast appellations, with soil and climate accounting for the distinct variations.

 You could easily devote a day to Sebastopol, sampling Iron Horse sparkling wines or Pinot Noirs at nearby Lynmar Estate.
-At The Barlow food, wine, and art complex, you can sample beer, wine, and spirits by local producers.
+At The Barlow, a former apple cannery transformed into a “maker” complex, you can sample food, beer, cider, wine, and spirits from local producers.
 The farther west you go in Sonoma County, the cooler it gets, especially nights and mornings.

 How to Get Here and Get Around